 Interested students must complete an application to the program (separate from the institution application) for program acceptance.
-These students must have already successfully (C- or better) completed M 065 and WRIT 095 OR their equivalents OR be currently at the competency level for the program-required math and writing courses.
+These students must place into the program-required math and writing courses (M 088 and WRIT 101 or 121) OR their equivalents OR be currently at the competency level for the program-required math and writing courses.
 Applicants must be in good academic standing for program entry.

 Following acceptance to the program, students complete three semesters concluding with a summer semester when the students are enrolled in clinical practice.
 Students will be required to purchase uniform attire and provide their own transportation (and lodging, if applicable) to and from clinical site assignments.

 - Maintain an instructional curriculum that meets the standards of the American Dental Association's Commission on Dental Accreditation and of the local dental community.